bazald/zenilib/Visual Studio 2008/README.txt

 Unfortunately, this must be done on a per-host and per-user basis:

-  1. Right-click on project Zeniapp in the Solution Explorer.
+  1. Right-click on project 'Application' in the Solution Explorer.
   2. Left-click on Properties in the menu that pops up.
   3. Navigate to 'Configuration Properties'/'Debugging'
   4. For 'All Configurations' in 'Win32' and in 'x64'